Tri-Rail: 20092022: Growth and airport station

 In early 2012, it was announced that a second Tri-Rail station in Boca Raton was once again being considered at the busy intersection of Glades Road (S.R.
 808) and Military Trail (S.R.
 809), near Town Center Mall, Florida Atlantic University and large office parks.
 A station was proposed for this location in the early 2000s while many other stations were being renovated.
 Boca Raton station near Yamato Road (S.R.
 794) is the busiest station in the system as of 2014, with 1,600 riders a day, surpassing the Tri-Rail and Metrorail transfer station in Miami-Dade County.
 For this reason, and the fact that Glades Road is considered the most congested road in the county, an infill station there has been long considered.
 However, in 2019, plans for the station were ultimately canceled by the city and Tri-Rail.

 Total ridership on the system fully recovered to earlier high levels in fiscal year 2013, to 4.2 million.
 Tri-Rail wanted to double ridership by 2021 to 30,000 daily riders by building the Coastal Link.

 Miami Intermodal Center opened in April 2015.
 It is the largest station in Florida, serving Tri-Rail, Metrorail, and buses.

 In April 2015, the Miami Airport station opened at the Miami Intermodal Center, once again connecting Tri-Rail directly with the Miami International Airport for the first time since the original Miami Airport station closed in 2011.
 This new station has connections to MIA Mover (providing a direct link to the airport), Metrorail, Metrobus and Greyhound.
 After extensive delays, Amtrak has yet to move its operations from its current station.
 This new station was under construction since 2009, with a September 2011 closure of the original Miami Airport station to allow for construction of the new station.

-On January 27, 2017, the South Florida Regional Transportation Authority board voted to award Herzog Transit Services a $511 million, 10-year contract to operate Tri-Rail beginning in July 2017.
+On January 27, 2017, the South Florida Regional Transportation Authority Governing Board voted to award Herzog Transit Services a $511 million, 10-year contract to operate Tri-Rail beginning in July 2017.
 The board disqualified the other five bidders (Amtrak, Bombardier, First Transit, SNC-Lavalin Rail & Transit and incumbent operator Transdev), stating that they had all submitted "conditional" prices despite the request for proposals mandating that the bid price be final.
 The other five losing bidders all protested the contract, with Transdev, Bombardier, and First Transit jointly requesting a court injunction to prevent it from being awarded.